What do YOU do to make your safety training at work fun and engaging for employees?

 Games, Competition, and Rewards

-A number of people said they tried to include some form of game, competition, and/or reward in their training.
+A number of safety professionals said they tried to include some form of game, competition, and/or reward in their safety training.
 We’ve included some of those replies below.
 Also, click the following link to play some free online safety training games we’ve created for you.